RefineStat: Efficient Exploration for Probabilistic Program Synthesis

 These diagnostics can be extracted directly from the MCMC engines (e.g. Stan~\cite{JSSv076i01}, PyMC~\cite{Salvatier2016}).
 Although $\elpd$ provides a principled Bayesian measure of out‑of‑sample predictive accuracy, its Monte Carlo estimate can be unreliable if the sampler has not fully converged or if the importance weights are unstable \citep{gelman1995bayesian}.
 To mitigate these risks, we consider elpd estimates for models that satisfy standard convergence thresholds, thus ensuring that predictive comparisons rest on reliable posterior samples.

 We require each model to pass \emph{most} of these seven checks: if any check fails, the corresponding \(s_j(M)\) is zero, and the total score reflects how many diagnostics remain satisfactory.
-In particular, if $\elpd$(M) cannot be computed (or is infinite), then \(s_{\mathrm{ELPD}}(M)=0\).
-A higher score means that more diagnostics have been verified, and the resulting $\elpd$ estimate can be trusted with greater confidence.
-We consider a model sufficiently reliable once its score exceeds a cutoff $\zeta$.
-We will use $\zeta=5$, to accommodate for marginal diagnostic failures while maintaining confidence in $\elpd$.
+The final check concerns the availability of the \(\elpd(M)\) estimate; if \(\elpd(M)\) cannot be computed or is infinite, then \(s_{\mathrm{ELPD}}(M)=0\), and the model is treated as failing that diagnostic.
+A higher overall score indicates that more diagnostics have passed, so \emph{when} \(\elpd(M)\) is available, the resulting estimate can be trusted with greater confidence.
+We consider a model reliable once its score exceeds a cutoff $\zeta$.
+We use $\zeta = 5$ to allow marginal diagnostic failures while maintaining confidence in the reported $\elpd$.